nazarigue/freshHugo/content/resources/_index.md

 ---
 # Say Hello to Aligner.Say goodbye to your manual workflows.

 Aligner is an online tool to manage multilingual content.
-One of the core feature of Aligner is a matrix editor, that synchronises all changes done in all languages.
+One of the core feature of Aligner is a dual editor, that synchronises all changes done in all languages.
 It is easy to integrate with Google docs, share with colleagues, edit all languages and use translation options.